The type of graph you employ depends on the sort of information you would like to represent.

 This line graph shows the noontide temperature over an amount of seven days:

-You can tell at a look that the temperature was at its highest on Monday which began to fall within the middle of the week before rising once more at the tip of the week.
+You can tell that the temperature was at its highest on Monday which began to fall in the middle of the week before rising once more at the end of the week.

 a) What was the all-time low temperature, and on what day did it occur?